 He was buried in the vault of his grandmother Mary Queen of Scots in the south aisle of Henry VII's chapel.
 Lack of a monument for him in the Abbey was much commented on at the time.
 Probably lack of space in the chapel was a reason.

 In the later 19th century Dean Stanley inspected this vault and found his coffin.
 This was roughly moulded into a human form and the lead of the head had rough features.
 The legs and arms were indicated and on his chest was soldered a lead case, most likely containing his heart.
 Below were his initials, Prince of Wales feathers and date of death.
 The Dean inscribed his name, and those of others buried in this vault, on a stone above, between the monuments of Mary Queen of Scots and the Countess of Lennox.

-A carved wooden head, said to be that from the effigy, was presented to the Abbey in 1986 and will be on display with the figure in the new Jubilee Galleries at the Abbey, due to open in 2018.
+A carved wooden head, said to be that from the effigy, was presented to the Abbey in 1986 and is on display with the wooden figure in The Queen's Diamond Jubilee Galleries at the Abbey.

 Oxford Dictionary of National Biography 2004